 Yes, you can add more schools at any time.
-To be included in lotteries, select additional schools by the open enrollment deadline.
+To be included in lotteries, add additional schools by the open enrollment deadline.
 We highly recommend that you apply to multiple schools because it increases your chances of getting into a school of your choice.
-The more schools you choose the better.
+The more schools you choose, the better.

-Does the ranking of my school choices increase the chance of my child getting into their top ranked school?
+Does the ranking of my school choices increase the chances of my child getting into their top ranked school?

-No. We see how this is confusing, since the district’s (OUSD) enrollment process does it that way!
+No. We see how this can be confusing, since the district’s (OUSD) enrollment process does it that way!
 School ranking information is mostly being collected for informational purposes.

 Do charter public schools give preferences to certain applicants?